Nestlé Purina PetCare: Recent history

-By 2009, Purina was one of Nestlé's fastest-growing divisions, due to an increasing willingness by consumers to spend more money on petcare.
+By 2009, Purina was one of Nestlé's fastest-growing divisions, due to an increasing willingness by consumers to spend more money on pet care.
 In 2008, it formed a separate company called PurinaCare with headquarters in San Antonio, Texas that sold pet insurance.
 PetCare was later acquired by Pethealth Inc. in 2013.
 By 2009 Purina had also introduced pet litter products and built new manufacturing facilities in Russia and Thailand.
 Its Colorado plant built the largest privately owned solar panel system in the state.
 In September 2010, Nestlé reached an agreement to acquire Waggin' Train, a producer of pet treats with $200 million in annual revenues.

-In 2013, Nestlé Purina Petcare acquired the pet adoption website Petfinder.
+In 2013, Nestlé Purina PetCare acquired the pet adoption website Petfinder.
 The following year it acquired Zuke's, a producer of cat and dog treats.
 From 2010 to 2012, Nestlé expanded its manufacturing operations in Australia, Hungary and Germany.
 It also implemented the company's largest solar panel farm at its facilities in Atlanta, Georgia.
-In April 2014, Nestlé Purina Petcare opened the first cat café in the US.
+In April 2014, Nestlé Purina PetCare opened the first cat café in the US.

 In February 2019, the company announced plans to spend $115 million to expand its factory in Bloomfield, Missouri, to support the demand for Tidy Cats.
 In November, the company invested $320 million in an old textile factory in Hartwell, Georgia.

-In April 2020, Nestlé Purina Petcare acquired Lily's Kitchen, a UK-based natural pet food brand.
+In April 2020, Nestlé Purina PetCare acquired Lily's Kitchen, a UK-based natural pet food brand.

 In November 2020, Purina announced Nina Leigh Krueger as the new company CEO.
 Krueger is the first female CEO of Nestlé Purina PetCare for the Americas.
 Purina's president and CEO, Nina Kruneger was named Chair of Pet Food Institute in 2023.